cap-js/change-tracking/README.md

 ### Human-readable Types and Fields

-By default the implementation looks up *Object Type* names or *Field* names from respective  `@title` or  `@Common.Label` annotations, and applies i18n lookups.
-If no such annotations are given, the technical names of the respective CDS definitions are displayed.
+By default the implementation looks up *Object Type* names or *Field* names from respective  `@title` or  `@Common.Label` annotations and uses the technical name as a fall back.

 For example, without the `@title` annotation, changes to conversation entries would show up with the technical entity name: